Business Partners and Customers Due Diligence Policy

 Step 5: Formalizing your relationship

-Once the preceding steps have been successfully completed, the relationship with the Business Partner can be formalised.
-This involves documenting the relationship through a written contract which:
+Once the preceding steps have been successfully completed, the relationship with the Business Partner or Customer can be formalized.
+This involves documenting the relationship through a written contract with Business Partner which:

-- clearly identifies the services to be provided by the Business Partner and how they will be remunerated;
+• clearly identifies the goods and services to be delivered to the Customer and how they will be payed;

-- provides that payments are only made to the Business Partner in a bank account held in their home country; and
+• provides that payments are only made to the Business Partner or received from the Customer in a bank account held in their home country; and

-- includes appropriate contractual protections to ensure that your Business Partner will comply with applicable Sanctions and Trade Controls, Money Laundering, Terrorist Financing, Bribery and Corruption-related laws and regulations; and
+• includes appropriate contractual protections to ensure that the Business Partner or Customer will comply with applicable Sanctions and Trade Controls, Money Laundering, Terrorist Financing, Bribery and Corruption-related laws and regulations; and

 Step 6: Ongoing monitoring

-It is not enough to make sure that there are no red flags identified with a Business Partner at the start of a new relationship.
-It is important that Employees remain alive to the risks associated with Business Partners and, where necessary, undertake periodic checks to ensure that the risks have not changed.
-The frequency and nature of the periodic checks should take into account the general level of risk posed by the relationship with the Business Partner in question.
+It is not enough to make sure that there are no red flags identified with a Business Partner or Customer at the start of a new relationship.
+It is important that Employees remain alive to the risks associated with Business Partners and Customers, and, unless in respect to particular Business Partner different frequency of monitoring the risks is established, yearly checks to ensure that the risks have not changed.
+To do that a communication should be sent to the Business Partners to confirm that the information initially shared does not have substantial changes and the Sanctions screening must be updated.
+For Customers, monitoring must be carried out at least at each renewal.

-However, you must undertake a re-assessment of the relationship in any circumstances where a new red flag is identified, you become aware of any information obtained in respect of the Business Partner being incorrect or incomplete, and prior to any renewal of, or change in, your relationship with the Business Partner (for example, where they will provide additional or new services).
+However, you must undertake a re-assessment of the relationship in any circumstances where a new red flag is identified, you become aware of any information obtained in respect of the Business Partner or Customer being incorrect or incomplete, and prior to any renewal of, or change in, your relationship with the Business Partner or Customer (for example, where they will provide additional or new services, purchase new products or services from us).

 6. Speaking up and reporting

-Any Employee who becomes aware of breach of this Policy or any other event or circumstance that give rise to an actual or suspected breach to any Bribery, Corruption, Money Laundering, Terrorist Financing and Sanctions-related laws by any of Noventiq’s Business Partners, is obliged to escalate the issue in accordance with the Speak Up Policy.
-Employees and Business Partners may report a matter anonymously (although we would encourage them to go on the record).
+Any Employee who becomes aware of breach of this Policy or any other event or circumstance that give rise to an actual or suspected breach to any Bribery, Corruption, Money Laundering, Terrorist Financing and Sanctions-related laws by any of Noventiq’s Business Partners and Customers, is obliged to escalate the issue in accordance with the Speak Up Policy.
+Employees, Business Partners and Customers may report a matter anonymously (although we would encourage them to go on the record).

 Noventiq’s top management will provide comprehensive support to any of its Employees who report any issues in accordance with the Speak Up Policy in good faith.
-Retaliatory behaviour resulting from good faith reporting in accordance with the Speak Up Policy is never acceptable and Employees and Business Partners will not be punished for good faith reporting (even if their concern is not substantiated).
+Retaliatory behaviour resulting from good faith reporting in accordance with the Speak Up Policy is never acceptable and Employees, Business Partners, and Customers will not be punished for good faith reporting (even if their concern is not substantiated).
 Those who engage in retaliatory behaviour will be subject to disciplinary action.

 7. Violation of this Policy